Normation/cfengine-promise-rust/README.md

 The main goal is to provide a reliable interface, by checking as much stuff as we can (including parameters types, etc) to allow easily implementing safe and fast promise types.
-Note that we do not try to stick to close to the underlying protocol, and prefer a an idiomatic way when possible.
+Note that we do not try to stick too close to the underlying protocol, and prefer a an idiomatic way when possible.

 This lib is done with Rudder use cases in mind, so we have a special focus on the audit mode (warn only).
 In this order, we split the *evaluate* step into *check* and *apply* to handle warn-only mode at executor level and avoid having to implement it in every promise.

-The library is generally build around a trait describing a promise type's interface, and an executor that handles the stdin/stdout communication and protocol serialization.
+The library is built around a trait describing a promise type's interface, and an executor that handles the stdin/stdout communication and protocol serialization.

 ## Usage